 Table of Contents

-Cocaine is an illegal stimulant drug that’s very addictive.
+Cocaine is an illegal stimulant drug that’s highly addictive.
 It creates a short but intense high and is extremely habit-forming.
 Many people wonder, “how long does cocaine stay in your system after using it?”
 The amount of time cocaine can be detected in your body depends on several factors.

 What Is Cocaine?